Archbishop of Canterbury

 Simon joined CAP as a caseworker in 2003 upon completing his Law degree.
 After working up to manage multiple departments, he moved abroad to take up the role of National Director of CAP New Zealand in 2009, where he saw the charity grow from partnering with four churches to nearly 200.
 Simon returned to the UK in 2013 to take up his current role as Director of Client Services.
 He has a real passion for seeing the church empowered to reach out to those in need in every corner of the world.

 Josie worked for two years in a project management capacity in the Dominican Republic, then spent a year working as a fundraiser for the Countryside Agency before moving to Bradford to work for CAP in 1999.
-For nine years, Josie led the fundraising and communications departments of the charity, helping to take CAP from an income of £238k to £3.1m.
+For nine years, Josie led the fundraising and communications departments of the charity, helping to take CAP from an annual income of £238k to £3.1m.
 Since 2008, Josie has specialised in communications, leading the teams who spread CAP’s message to inspire people to give and get involved.

 Sian’s passion to see churches equipped to reach their communities brought her to CAP in 2001.
 She is still driven by that same passion as she now leads the team who inspire churches and individuals to partner with the work of CAP financially and practically.
 Sian’s background is in International Development Studies and evangelism, and as a strategic thinker, she counts it a huge privilege to be part of the team shaping the future growth and development of CAP in the UK and internationally.